Jumping-Beaver/HTML_Inspector/README.md

   Chrome does by default not (always) show decoded domain names in the address bar, and in Firefox I recommend to set `network.IDN_show_punycode` to `true`.

+## Technical details

+### How is the fast performance achieved?

+- Conceptually: Only two contiguous memory blocks store the parsed document: a list of nodes and a list of attributes.
+Other parsers make thousands of memory allocations to build a tree data structure.

+- Conceptually: Data queries use lazy evaluation for the iteration over nodes and for the decoding of HTML entities to UTF-8.

+- Most essential implementation detail: The parser maintains a stack of unclosed tags to match them quickly.
+Looping backwards through the whole node list to find them is very slow.

+- The named HTML entities are indexed by their first character.

 ### About PHP iterators

 I have thought back and forth whether to implement PHP iterators to loop through nodes.
 How PHP